selmaintelligence/chatgpt_memory_templates/templates/dist.md

 - Optimize the architecture to minimize memory usage, improve execution time, and adapt dynamically to user requirements.

-Update your memory with all of the above request.
+Update your memory with all of the above requests.